 How are efficient distribution and permanent archiving and accessibility of CP articles achieved by the publisher Copernicus Publications?

 CP and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications, preprints as well as final journal articles, are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

-How are discussion papers and interactive comments archived in CPD, and are the interactive comments citable?
+How are preprints and interactive comments archived, and are the interactive comments citable?

-Discussion papers published in CPD remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All preprints, independent whether they are posted on EGUsphere or in CPD, remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.

 What is the difference between a preprint in the discussion forum CPD and an EGUsphere preprint?

 Preprints that are targeting publication in an EGU journal, whether following the direct route with a journal, or the route via EGUsphere, are from an editorial and review perspective handled in the same manner.
 They have different DOIs (e.g., https://doi.org/10.5194/acp-2022-3 vs https://doi.org/10.5194/egusphere-2022-1).
 In the future, the EGU aims at all preprints to be hosted on EGUsphere.